nathannino/CAL-ver1/README.md

 **NOTE : html files should go inside /docs, as github pages is set up to view that folder**

 ---
-Reminder : Git will only upload folders to github if there are files inside them.
-Remember to modify from the laptop, if possible
+Reminder : Git (and/or github) will only upload folders to github if there are files inside them. ~~Remember to modify from the laptop, if possible~~ Just remember to add dummy text files.
+They funny =)